oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 | ::${t}SysmanStandbyGetMode()           | Get the current promotion mode for the device.
 If there are sub-devices, this will return the promotion mode across sub-devices that gives the best performance. | Get the current promotion mode for the sub-device. |
 | ::${t}SysmanStandbySetMode()           | Set the promotion mode for the device.
 If there are sub-devices, this will set the same promotion mode across all sub-devices. | Set the promotion mode for the sub-device. |

-The available promotion modes are described in the enumerator ::${t}_stby_promo_mode_t.
+The available promotion modes are described in the enumerator ::${t}_standby_promo_mode_t.

 ${"##"} <a name="smw">Firmware</a>
-If ::${t}SysmanFirmwareGetCount() is non-zero, the following functions can be used to manage firmwares on the device:
+If ::${t}SysmanFirmwareGet() returns one or more handles, the following functions can be used to manage firmwares on the device:

 | Function                               | Device behavior | Sub-device behavior |
 | :---                                   | :---        | :---        |